cssnr/cloudflare-purge-cache-action/README.md

 # Cloudflare Purge Cache Action

-Purge Cloudflare Cache for a Domain or list of Domains.
+Purge Cloudflare cache for a domain or list of domains with optional file/url filter.

 For more details see: [action.yml](action.yml) and [src/main.py](src/main.py).